Masterpiece Story: Travelers Among Mountains and Streams by Fan Kuan

 Travelers Among Mountains and Streams is a massive painting 206.3 cm long by 103.3 cm wide (81.2 x 40.7 inches).
 It towers over most visitors while capturing the grandeur of rising mountains in a dramatic vertical landscape.
 Fan Kuan is credited as the first Chinese artist to capture naturalism in his works.
 Furthermore, Travelers Among Mountains and Streams uses light, shade, distance, and texture to convey the complex landscape to the viewer.

-Travelers Among Mountains & Streams has a plethora of details easily overlooked by viewers due to their small and intricate size.
-For example, in the bottom right corner is a mule caravan led by two herders.
-The two figures and their four beasts are barely discernible in the large landscape.
+Travelers Among Mountains and Streams has a plethora of details easily overlooked by viewers due to their small and intricate size.
+For example, in the bottom right corner, there is a mule caravan led by two herders.
+The two figures and their four animals are barely discernible in the large landscape.
 However, their tiny presence gives a sense of scale to the powerfully large size of the natural world surrounding them.
-The rocks and boulders in the foreground therefore are not pebbles but substantial hills.
-The vegetation framing the mule caravan meanwhile are not mere bushes but mature trees.
+The rocks and boulders in the foreground, therefore, are not pebbles but substantial hills.
+The vegetation framing the mule caravan is not mere bushes but mature trees.

-The large volume of nature is captured in the long vertical format of Travelers Among Mountains & Streams.
+The large volume of nature is captured in the long vertical format of Travelers Among Mountains and Streams.
 In order to display the essential elements of the scene, Fan Kuan used multiple perspectives throughout the painting.
-The foreground uses a ground level view.
+The foreground has a ground-level view.
 It presents a great boulder anchoring the bottom edge of the landscape.
-The mid-ground uses an eye level view.
+The mid-ground depicts an eye-level view.
 It presents a forest, architecture, and water eddies filling the middle section of the scene.
-Finally, the background uses an oblique view.
-The top of the cliffs are visible with shrubbery clinging to their rocky ledges.
+Finally, the background has an oblique view.
+The top of the cliffs is visible with shrubbery clinging to their rocky ledges.